 Buy something worth more than £100 with a credit card and you could get your money back if it’s broken, doesn’t get delivered or the company goes bust.

-These won’t be for everyone – and if you can’t afford to pay off the full amount each month they’re often worth avoiding.
+Of course, credit cards won’t be for everyone – and if you can’t afford to pay off the full amount each month they’re almost always worth avoiding.

 But there’s one benefit which it’s really worth having a credit card for – and it’s called Section 75.